vlachenal/webservices-bench/README.md

 # webservices-bench
 Project to test and compare different webservices

+I make a reactive adaptation for RESTful webservice part which can be found at this URL [webservices-reactive-bench project](https://github.com/vlachenal/webservices-reactive-bench)

 ## Synopsis
 I have been asked my wishes for the technical base components by the company in which I am working.